apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 When using sharding, entities can be moved to different nodes in the cluster.
 Persistence can be used to recover the state of an actor after it has moved.

-Akka Persistence is based on the single-writer principle, for a particular @apidoc[typed.PersistenceId] only one persistent actor instance should be active.
+Pekko Persistence is based on the single-writer principle, for a particular @apidoc[typed.PersistenceId] only one persistent actor instance should be active.
 If multiple instances were to persist events at the same time, the events would be interleaved and might not be interpreted correctly on replay.
 Cluster Sharding is typically used together with persistence to ensure that there is only one active entity for each `PersistenceId` (`entityId`).